Trump Says Saudi King "Denies Any Knowledge" Of Khashoggi's Fate

 President Donald Trump said Monday he had spoken to King Salman of Saudi Arabia, and that he had personally denied any knowledge of the fate of disappeared journalist Jamal Khashoggi.
+He also said he would send Secretary of State Mike Pompeo to Saudi Arabia for high-level discussions with the King.

 Khashoggi, who was critical of the Saudi regime, was last seen entering the Saudi consulate in Istanbul on Oct.
 2. Turkish officials have said they believe he was then murdered inside the consulate.
 Saudi Arabia denies the allegation.